Careers

 Mike Moore

-What is Summer Patch Lawn Disease?
+What is Summer Patch Disease?

-One of the specific concerns with Summer Patch lawn disease is that it can be growing “right under your nose” without you noticing.
+One of the specific concerns with summer patch lawn disease is that it can be growing “right under your nose” without you noticing.
 That’s because if your grass is on the long-ish side, the grass might be hiding the dying roots.
 If you pull up some of the grass and notice its roots are dark brown or black, they could be rotting.

 How to Treat Summer Patch Lawn Disease